-The College of Education includes the Department of Curriculum and Instruction, the Department of Educational Leadership and Policy Studies, the Department of Kinesiology, and the Department of Psychology and Counseling.
-The mission of the College of Education is to provide students in kinesiology, professional education, and other behavioral sciences with a quality education through academic, cultural, and leadership experiences, and to provide leadership through scholarship and service to the community and professions.
+The College of Education includes the Department of Curriculum and Instruction, the Department of Educational Administration, Counseling, and Psychology, and the Department of Health and Physical Education.
+The mission of the College of Education is to provide students in health and physical education, professional education, and other human services with a quality education through academic, cultural, and leadership experiences, and to provide leadership through scholarship and service to the extended community and professions.
 Programs in the College of Education prepare students for challenging, gratifying, and socially significant careers.

-Degree programs offered include the Bachelor of Science in Kinesiology; Bachelor of Science in Interdisciplinary Studies; Bachelor of Science in Psychology; Master of Science with a major in Counseling Psychology; the Master of Education degree with majors in Curriculum and Instruction, Educational Administration, Kinesiology, and Counseling; and a Doctorate in Educational Leadership.
+Degree programs offered include the Bachelor of Science in Exercise and Sport Studies; Bachelor of Science in Interdisciplinary Studies; Bachelor of Science in Psychology; Master of Science with majors in educational psychology and counseling psychology; and the Master of Education degree with majors in curriculum and instruction, educational administration, physical education, and counseling.
 Several teaching supplemental and professional certificates are also offered in conjunction with different academic departments.